edgehog-device-manager/edgehog/doc/pages/ota_updates/update_campaigns.md

 When creating an Update Campaign, the following information must be provided

 - Base Image: the target Base Image for the Update Campaign.
-- Update Channel: the target Update Channel for the Update Campaign.
+- Channel: the target Channel for the Update Campaign.
 - [Roll-out Mechanism](#roll-out-mechanism) properties.

 The Update Campaign information can be provided using the form, and pressing the "Create" button saves